mcpython4-coding/Documentation/mcpython/common/DataPack.md

             variable self.loaded_data_packs

-        function _load(self)
+        function schedule_datapack_load(self)

-            Will load all data packs
+            Will load all data packs in the default locations and call an event for subsequent systems to register them (datapack:search)
+            WARNING: this function is called also on each reload

-        function load_datapack_from_directory(self, directory: str)
+        function load_datapack_from_directory(self, directory: str, raise_on_error=False) -> typing.Optional["DataPack"]

-            Will load an given data pack
+            Will try to load the data pack in the given directory/file
-            :param directory: the directory to load from
+            :param directory: the directory or file to load from
+            :param raise_on_error: if a DatapackLoadException should be raised on error

         function reload(self)

-            Reloads all data packs
+            Reloads all loaded data packs
+            todo: look out for new ones at special locations

                         variable datapack.status